wsaqaf/sljournalism/hyperledger/Readme.md

   >
   >     </VirtualHost>

+Remember to change <public ip> to your public IP.

+Once you save and exit the file, ensure you enable it using the command:
+  >     sudo a2ensite demo.conf

+Furthermore, disable the default file using:
+  >     sudo a2dissite 000-default.conf

-8) Clone github repo from: https://github.com/wsaqaf/sljournalism.git using the command:
+8) Go to the root location of the www data files and clone github repo from: https://github.com/wsaqaf/sljournalism.git using the commands:

+	>     cd /var/www/html
   >     git clone https://github.com/wsaqaf/sljournalism.git

 Then go into the created app folder sljournalism and run the commands: